 What is a solution architect?

-A solution architect is an expert in charge of leading the solution architecture — the practice of designing, describing, and managing tech engineering to match it with specific business problems.
+A solution architect is an expert in charge of leading the solution architecture — the practice of designing, describing, and managing tech engineering to solve specific business problems.
 For example, protecting customer data under GDPR and other privacy regulations is a business-level problem.
 This specialty defines how those requirements would translate into the way a given software operates.

-What is a solution architect, and how is this role different from a software architect and enterprise architect? (also, subscribe to our channel, as we’ll keep on releasing explainer videos)
+What is a solution architect, and how is this role different from a software architect and enterprise architect?
+For additional info, subscribe to our channel, as we often release explainer videos.

 Among the tasks of solution architects are: